 - The Academic Dean or his/her designee is responsible for advising the faculty member and the student(s) about the conduct process, for oversight of the process, and reporting results of non-hearing cases.

-- An Associate Dean from Academic Affairs will convene a hearing when one is required.
+- A past Associate Dean from Academic Affairs will convene a hearing when one is required.
 If necessary, the Academic Dean or the Sr. Assoc.
-VP for Academic Affairs can designate a convener other than an Associate Academic Dean.
+VP for Academic Affairs can designate a convener other than a past Associate Academic Dean.

 - The Conduct Council (CC) Faculty Pool is a minimum of three faculty approved by the Faculty Nominating Committee for three-year overlapping terms with the option of renewal after the term has ended.
 Nominations for this pool can come from Faculty Nominating Committee in consultation with Student Development.
 Members of this pool function as faculty representation on Academic and Social Conduct Councils as well as all Appeals Boards.
 The selection process should strive for gender, race, class, and national diversity.

 - The Conduct Council (CC) Student Pool is a minimum of four students approved by the Earlham Student Government Executive Council.
 Nominations for this pool can come from Earlham Student Government in consultation with Student Development.
 Students must have completed a minimum of two semesters at the College, be in and maintain good academic standing, and not subject to any conduct sanction(s) in the semester for which they are nominated or during their tenure.
 Students may serve up to three one-year terms.
 Members of this pool function as student representation on Academic and Social Conduct Councils as well as all Appeals Boards.
 The selection process should strive for gender, race, class, and national diversity.